 Sell Out: Yes, fees depend on investment product.

-Speed of Investment: Very fast, within 24 hours.
+Speed of Investment: Very fast, depending on the rate you select.

 Innovative Finance ISA (IFISA): Coming soon